gianmillare/EQ-Global-Data/README.md

 This project showcases the development of a GeoMapping tool.
 The tool (Plotly) shows all earthquakes that registered a magnitude of 1.0+ within the past 30 days (currently: February-March, 2020).

+In order to use this tool, download all the files.

 ------------------------------------------------------------------------------------------------------------------------------

 ### Below is a preview of the completed GeoMap